yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 ----

-## Step 2: Design and Test a Model Architecture
+### Design and Test a Model Architecture

-Design and implement a deep learning model that learns to recognize traffic signs.
-Train and test your model on the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

-The LeNet-5 implementation shown in the [classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/601ae704-1035-4287-8b11-e2c2716217ad/concepts/d4aca031-508f-4e0b-b493-e7b706120f81) at the end of the CNN lesson is a solid starting point.
-You'll have to change the number of classes and possibly the preprocessing, but aside from that it's plug and play!

-With the LeNet-5 solution from the lecture, you should expect a validation set accuracy of about 0.89.
-To meet specifications, the validation set accuracy will need to be at least 0.93.
-It is possible to get an even higher accuracy, but 0.93 is the minimum for a successful project submission.

-There are various aspects to consider when thinking about this problem:

-- Neural network architecture (is the network over or underfitting?)
-- Play around preprocessing techniques (normalization, rgb to grayscale, etc)
-- Number of examples per label (some have more than others).
-- Generate fake data.

-Here is an example of a [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
-It's not required to be familiar with the approach used in the paper but, it's good practice to try to read papers like these.

-### Pre-process the Data Set (normalization, grayscale, etc.)
+#### 1. Pre-process the Data Set (normalization, grayscale, etc.)

+The preprocessing process consists of the following steps:

+- The color images in the input dataset has been converted into grayscale images.
+The color information in the traffic signal is not the key part to classify the traffic signs in this problem (of course, if we have to classify the traffic lights, e.g. red, yellow, green, this will be an important perspective).
+Therefore, transfering the color image can help to reduce the size of the input data, which will reduce the requirement on complicated models and also can reduce the training time.

-Minimally, the image data should be normalized so that the data has mean zero and equal variance.
-For image data, `(pixel - 128)/ 128` is a quick way to approximately normalize the data and can be used in this project.
+- The input image data has been normalized so that the data has approximately mean zero and equal variance.
+For this project, a simple calculation, e.g. (pixel - 128)/ 128 is used to approximately normalize the image data.
+However, we can see that the mean value is not exactly zero (about -0.35), but is close to zero and the training, validation and testing dataset are similar to each other.
+The normalization will help to ensure different features have similar ranges, which will make the training process easier to converge under a given learning rate.

-Other pre-processing steps are optional.
-You can try different techniques to see if it improves performance.

-Use the code cell (or multiple code cells, if necessary) to implement the first step of your project.
+Other preprocessing methods are not utilized at this point.
+Another method, e.g. data augmentation, can also help to improve the performance.

 ```python